Gwen Lally: Career

 In 1906, Lally began her career at His Majesty’s Theatre, London, under the management of Sir Herbert Beerbohm Tree.
 She also worked in touring theatre and music halls, and at the Old Vic.
 Lally only ever appeared on stage as a female once, in Dinner Together in 1914, and even then her character was a ‘male impersonator'.
 She claimed "the distinction of being the only actress who has never worn skirts on the stage".
+However, in 1907 she appeared in the Oxford Historical Pageant in the role of Queen Eleanor.

 As a director and producer she worked at repertory theatres in Leeds, where she had her own repertory company at the Little Theatre, and Westcliff on Sea.
 She encouraged town and village drama movements, lecturing on drama and critiquing student productions at Village Drama Society schools.
 In 1926 she directed the Village Drama Society's summer school in Bath and in York in 1927.
 She was also an adjudicator at the Yorkshire Women's Institute Drama Competitions.
 In 1924 she produced a performance of Shakespeare's Henry VIII with an all woman cast of about 100 members of the Westerham, Brasted and Crookham Hill Women's Institutes in Kent.

 Lally wrote two plays, acting in both of them: Pierrot Philanders (1917) and The Great Moment (1918).

 Lally is best known as a pageant maker, and the first woman to succeed in this work.
 Other well known pageant masters were Louis N. Parker and Frank Lascelles.
 The pageant master was responsible for the production and coordination of casts of performers and musicians who were often volunteers.
 Lally produced many pageants including: